 - Correct any errors in the earnings information directly to the Incomes Register.
 Neither the Incomes Register nor Varma has no right to correct the reports the employer has made.
 Income earners who notice an error in their information must ask the employer to correct it.
 Report to Varma only corrections to salaries paid prior to 1 January 2019.

 Varma will receive earnings data for the calculations of insurance contributions and pensions directly from the Incomes Register.
-Read more about reporting on the Tax Administration's webpage.
+Read more about reporting on the Tax Administration's website.

 How to report fringe benefits to the Incomes Register?

-Reporting of fringe benefits has changed with the Income Register.
-Get to know the instructions on reporting the fringe benefits and reimbursements of expenses:
+Get to know the instructions on reporting the fringe benefits and reimbursements of expenses to the Incomes Register:

-- Detailed instructions on how to report fringe benefits to the Incomes Register on the Tax Administration's webpage
+- Detailed instructions on how to report fringe benefits to the Incomes Register on the Tax Administration's website

 Report earnings information of a person who is retiring to the Incomes Register